Five 17th century iron bases of various shapes and sizes

 Description

-Five cast iron bases from 1700/1800 of various shapes and sizes, made of wrought and perforated iron, with decorative details for imaginative decoration.
+Five iron bases of 1700/1800s in various shapes and sizes, made from wrought and perforated iron, with decorative details for imaginative embellishment.
 One even bears the initials of the owner.
 The provided dimensions are approximate and refer to the maximum measurements.
 They are in good condition, consistent with their age and usage.

-Stylish antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
+Stylish antique furniture and accessories can be an excellent idea for decorating our interiors.
+Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+There are many different styles in antique furniture, each with its characteristic features.

-Many styles characterize antique furniture, but a few are particularly notable.
+Many styles distinguish antique furniture, but we can highlight a few of the most important.
 Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the Victorian English style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the late 18th to early 19th century.
 Everything was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.

 Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-The next is Baroque, a term derived from the Portuguese "barocco," meaning an irregularly shaped pearl.
-These were highly ornate pieces designed to radiate splendor and serve a luxurious purpose.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, whose name derives from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly ornate pieces designed to radiate splendor and play a significant role in luxury.
 Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
-The Renaissance style also had a significant impact.
-Flourishing in the 15th and 16th centuries, it left a lasting mark on furniture design.
-Renaissance furniture was quite heavy and robust, often using brown stains, moldings, sturdy bases, and reliefs.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
+The Renaissance style is also significant.
+Flourishing in the 15th and 16th centuries, it left a lasting mark on furniture craftsmanship.
+Renaissance furniture was quite heavy and robust, often using brown stains, cornices, sturdy bases, and relief decorations.
 These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
 Mythology and ancient themes were also popular, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
+Lion’s paws, eagle heads—these are common features in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

-The most important aspect of prestigious antique furniture is originality.
-Ultimately, this matters most to buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the authenticity of each item, matching its description and photos.
-We also have access to art appraisers, historians, and experts from around the world.
+The key aspect of prestigious antique furniture is originality.
+This is ultimately crucial for buyers, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and correspondence with the description and photos.
+We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details